 PhotoShelter BEAM review to create pages for people with little or no coding experience such as my friend Peter or me a few months ago.
 I just call us “normal people” in this post.
 WHICH I do NOT say the coding experienced women and men out there are not normal, no way.
 They learned to play with characters and who knows what, the aliens behind a website.
 The “coders” put the “aliens” in the back of our websites, that the design/layout looks like you see online.
 So, the PhotoShelter BEAM review of pages is made for us “normal people”, but maybe the experienced website coders are interested to have a look in Developer tools of BEAM!

 This post is a PhotoShelter Beam review of BEAM Pages you create!
 Not the Galleries, nor homepage, …etc. Just the pages you can design and set up to get your SEO, Search Engine Optimisation, into your PhotoShelter BEAM.
 The pages you set up with SEO “maybe get found” on Google, Yahoo, Bing, and more search engines.
 Good luck!
 (BTW, SEO is for Photoshelter, a blog post itself!)

 My Photoshelter website (edit 2019: does not exist anymore) uses the Classic Version and is integrated into this WordPress website.
 Diego, my experienced coding friend customised my WordPress with PhotoShelter in all corners.
 Peter Delaney’s PhotoShelter website uses a BEAM theme.
 BEAM is till today not customisable with WordPress.
 You can “pull” your blog posts into BEAM and that’s about it from my point of view!
 Edit:20th Nov’15, Peter has canceled his Photoshelter website.

 No Coding Experience – Then PhotoShelter BEAM Review is for You

 Inside BEAM you create a certain amount of pages.
 You give the page a name, that is your link, like this from Peter: www,peterdelaney.co.za/#!/p/buying-prints (edit: 20th Nov’15 Peter has canceled his Photoshelter account).
 Chose careful your name/link for SEO!
-Now the fun part starts, you insert/write text, images…etc. for your page layout/design.
+Now the fun part starts, you insert/write text, photographs…etc. for your page layout/design.
 I really try now to explain from a “normal person point of view”.